AaltoIIC/futimo/README.md

 ### Use of crane dataset

-We have collected a industrial crane dataset that is available in [IEEE Dataport](https://dx.doi.org/10.21227/6b9d-tr16) (downloading requires registration).
+We have collected a industrial crane dataset that is available in [Zenodo](https://doi.org/10.5281/zenodo.6787783) (downloading requires registration).
-The more accurate description of tha data set is also available in IEEE Dataport.
+The more accurate description of tha data set is also available in Zenodo.

 The root of dataset folder contains `combined_csv.csv` file that includes the most relevant variables from all cycles.
 In addition, it is possible to examine each test cycle separately from Raw data -> CycleX.
 Each test cycle folder contain `CycleX_export_dataframe.csv` that includes the most relevant variables, and is good starting point for examinine data.